-- a. the Member already has a disciplinary record for Misconduct of a similar nature; - b. sanctions imposed previously in respect of similar Misconduct have failed to achieve an improvement in the relevant standards of conduct of Members; - c. there is a risk of similar Misconduct in the future, whether by the Member, or by other Members, in the absence of a sufficient deterrent; - d. the sanction is too small to meet the objective of credible deterrence.
+- 63. If the Tribunal considers that the sanction arrived at, after making any adjustment to reflect any aggravating and mitigating factors, is insufficient to deter the Member who committed the Misconduct, or other Members, from committing further or similar Misconduct, the Tribunal may adjust the sanction to ensure that the intended deterrent effect will be achieved. - 64.
+Examples of the circumstances where a Tribunal may consider it appropriate to make such an adjustment include where a Tribunal considers that: - a. the Member already has a disciplinary record for Misconduct of a similar nature; - sanctions imposed previously in respect of similar Misconduct have failed to achieve an improvement in the relevant standards of conduct of Members; - c. there is a risk of similar Misconduct in the future, whether by the Member, or by other Members, in the absence of a sufficient deterrent; - d. the sanction is too small to meet the objective of credible deterrence.